simonagren/simonagren.github.io/postscopies/2020-03-08--azurebot-nodejs-part4/index.md

 }
 ```
 ### onContinueDialog
-Will call the **interruption** method everytime we receive a message from the user.
-If the user has written something that's not equal to any of the command in the HelperDialog, we will just continue as normal.
+We will call the **interruption** method every time we receive a message from the user.
+If the user has written something that's not equal to any of the commands in the HelperDialog, we will just continue as normal.

 ```typescript
 public async onContinueDialog(dc: DialogContext): Promise<DialogTurnResult> {